 Parties can agree to any judicial institution, including third-party courts within or outside of the Kyrgyz Republic, or domestic or international arbitration.
 If the parties fail to settle the dispute within three months of the date of the first written request, any investment dispute between an investor and the public authorities of the Kyrgyz Republic will be subject to settlement by the judicial bodies of the Kyrgyz Republic.
 Any of the parties may initiate a settlement by recourse to:

-- the International Centre for Settlement of Investment Disputes under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States or;
+- The International Centre for Settlement of Investment Disputes under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States.

-The Kyrgyz Republic has a written law governing bankruptcy procedures of legal persons and insolvent physical persons (Law of the Kyrgyz Republic “On Bankruptcy” September 22, 1997, with amendments of December 30, 1998; July 7, 1999; September 29, 2000; June 17, 2002; March 7, 2005; July 4, 2005; August 10, 2005; January 27, 2006; July 27, 2006; June 13, 2007; July 24, 2009; April 20, 2015; June 22, 2016; July 7, 2016; December 16, 2016; April 20, 2017; and May 12, 2017) which covers industrial enterprises and banks, irrespective of the type of ownership; commercial companies; private entrepreneurs; foreign commercial entities.
+The Kyrgyz Republic has a written law governing bankruptcy procedures of legal persons and insolvent physical persons (Law of the Kyrgyz Republic “On Bankruptcy” September 22, 1997 and amended December 30, 1998) which covers industrial enterprises and banks, irrespective of the type of ownership; commercial companies; private entrepreneurs; and foreign commercial entities.
 Bankruptcy proceedings are conducted by the court of arbitration competent for the district in which enterprise is located.
 The procedure of liquidation can be carried out without the involvement of the judicial bodies if all creditors agree on out-of-court proceedings.
-Chapter 10 of the law on bankruptcy provides for the possibility of an amicable settlement between the enterprise and its creditors, which can be made at any stage of the liquidation process.
-The World Bank has ranked the Kyrgyz Republic 119 out of 190 countries in “Resolving Insolvency” in its 2017 Doing Business report.
+Chapter 10 of the law on bankruptcy provides for the possibility of an amicable or peaceful settlement between the enterprise and its creditors, which can be made at any stage of the liquidation process.
+The World Bank has ranked the Kyrgyz Republic 82 out of 190 countries in “Resolving Insolvency” in its 2018 Doing Business report.